Daniel-Mietchen/events/PIDapalooza-2019.md

 # About

 This file hosts a contribution to [PIDapalooza 2019](https://pidapalooza.org).
-It was submitted on 21 September 2018.
+It was submitted on 21 September 2018 and accepted on 5 November 2018.

 # Title